ECronin1973/Applied_Statistics_MyWork/README.md

 - seaborn
 - scipy
 - scikit-learn
-Make sure to install these dependencies to ensure the code runs smoothly
+Make sure to install these dependencies to ensure the code runs smoothly.

 # Tasks 2024/2025 Applied Statistics